 "My people are mostly archers who rely on long-ranged combat," pointed out the king, his silver eyes turning to ice.
 "They would be more useful above ground where they can use their bows."

 Bilbo snorted.
 "That's bullshit and you know it.
 Elves are just as good in close combat.
 You just don't wish to risk any of your people in this fight."

 Bard frowned and pulled his shoulders back while Gandalf scowled and looked ready to smack the king with his staff.
-Bilbo beat him to it though by picking up one of the candles on the table and throwing it at the Elvenking.
-Thranduil easily dodged it but look stunned that the hobbit had even dared to do such a thing.
+Bilbo beat him to it though by picking up one of the unlit candles on the table, and throwing it at the Elvenking.
+Thranduil easily dodged it but look stunned that the Hobbit had even dared to do such a thing.